-In addition to responding to the needs of the CONTRACTOR, the supervisor shall immediately (except where the supervisor may be on a call already)

-respond at all times to any request by the COUNTY or public safety personnel from the BOA and shall be authorized to act on behalf of the CONTRACTOR.

-- C. Required Licenses & Certifications CONTRACTOR shall follow San Benito County EMS policies and procedures regarding the licensure, certification and accreditation requirements of its employees who are eligible to work in the County. - D. Annual Infrequently Used Skills Training Paramedics accredited in the county shall regularly practice skills and use of mediations listed in the COUNTY's scope of practice for paramedic, prior to performing these skills on patients in the field setting.
+- supervisor will manage CONTRACTOR'S personnel, ambulance deployment and operations and will be available as a resource. - 3.
+Santa Cruz Regional 911 shall at all times be advised and have available the contact information for the designated personnel. - 4.
+The on-duty field supervisor shall be fully trained in ICS 100, 200, 700, 706 & 800 or G606 (SEMS/NIMS combined class). - 5.
+In addition to responding to the needs of the CONTRACTOR, the supervisor shall immediately (except where the supervisor may be on a call already) respond at all times to any request by the COUNTY or public safety personnel from the EOA and shall be authorized to act on behalf of the CONTRACTOR. - B. Required Licenses & Certifications CONTRACTOR shall follow San Benito County EMS policies and procedures regarding the licensure, certification and accreditation requirements of its employees who are eligible to work in the County. - C. Annual Infrequently Used Skills Training Paramedics accredited in the county shall regularly practice skills and use of mediations listed in the COUNTY's scope of practice for paramedic, prior to performing these skills on patients in the field setting.
 Additionally, EMT's employed by CONTRACTOR shall participate in the practice and training sessions.
 Annually the Prehospital Advisory Committee (PAC) approves a list of infrequently used skills that are to be refreshed.
-A minimum of four (4) hours each year shall be allocated for each paramedic and EMT to refresh infrequently used skills identified by PAC.
-CONTRACTOR shall be responsible for conducting the annual Infrequently Used Skills training session, to be held each January of the contract year, and ensure that paramedics and EMT's assigned to ALS ambulances complete this required training. - E. Orientation of New Personnel CONTRACTOR shall ensure that field personnel are properly oriented before being assigned to respond to emergency medical requests.
+A minimum of three (3) hours each year shall be allocated for each paramedic and EMT to refresh infrequently used skills identified by PAC.
+COUNTY shall be responsible for coordinating the annual Infrequently Used Skills training session, to be held each January of the contract year, and ensure that paramedics and EMTs working for a county approved ambulance provider complete this required training.
+CONTRACTOR will participate in the instruction of skills training. - D. Orientation of New Personnel CONTRACTOR shall ensure that field personnel are properly oriented before being assigned to respond to emergency medical requests.
 The orientation shall include, at a minimum, the following: - 1.
-EMS system overview: - 2.
+EMS systemoverview; - 2.
 EMS Policies and Procedures; - 3.
-Radio communications with and between the CONTRACTOR, Base Hospital, receiving hospitals, and COUNTY's designated communications center; - Map reading skills (including key landmarks), routes to hospitals and other major receiving facilities, emergency response areas within the county and in surrounding areas; and - 5.
+Radio communications with and between the CONTRACTOR, Base Hospital, receiving hospitals, and COUNTY's designated communications center; - 4.
+Map reading skills (including key landmarks), routes to hospitals and other major receiving facilities, emergency response areas within the county and in surrounding areas; and - 5.
 Ambulance equipment utilization and maintenance, in addition to CONTRACTOR's policies and procedures.